 Da Vinci Surgical Systems enable surgeons to extend the benefits of MIS to many patients who would otherwise undergo a more invasive surgery by using computational, robotic, and imaging technologies to overcome many of the limitations of traditional open surgery or conventional MIS.
 Surgeons using a da Vinci Surgical System operate while seated comfortably at a console viewing a 3D, high-definition image of the surgical field.
 This immersive console connects surgeons to the surgical field and their instruments.
-While seated at the console, the surgeon manipulates instrument controls in a natural manner, similar to open surgical technique.
-Our technology is designed to provide surgeons with a range of articulation of the surgical instruments used in the surgical field analogous to the motions of a human wrist, while filtering out the tremor inherent in a surgeon's hand.
+While seated at the console, the surgeon manipulates instrument controls in a natural manner, similar to open surgical technology is designed to provide surgeons with a range of articulation of the surgical instruments used in the surgical field analogous to the motions of a human wrist, while filtering out the tremor inherent in a surgeon's hand.
 In designing our products, we focus on making our technology easy and safe to use.

-Our da Vinci products fall into five broad categories: da Vinci Surgical Systems, da Vinci instruments and accessories, da Vinci Stapling, da Vinci Energy, and da Vinci Vision, including Firefly Fluorescence imaging systems ("Firefly") and da Vinci Endoscopes.
+Our da Vinci products fall into five broad categories: da Vinci Surgical Systems, da Vinci instruments and accessories, da Vinci Stapling, da Vinci Energy, and da Vinci Vision, including Firefly Fluorescence imaging systems ("Firefly") and da Vinci endoscopes.
 We also provide a comprehensive suite of services, training, and education programs.
 Within our integrated ecosystem, our hardware, software, and digital solutions are designed to decrease variability in surgery by offering dependable, consistent functionality and user experiences for surgeons seeking better outcomes.
 We take a holistic approach, offering intelligent technology and systems designed to work together to make MIS intervention more available and applicable.

 We have commercialized the following da Vinci Surgical Systems: the da Vinci standard Surgical System in 1999, the da Vinci S Surgical System in 2006, the da Vinci Si Surgical System in 2009, and the fourth generation da Vinci Xi Surgical System in 2014.
 We have extended our fourth generation platform by adding the da Vinci X Surgical System, commercialized in the second quarter of 2017, and the da Vinci SP Surgical System, commercialized in the third quarter of 2018.
 The da Vinci SP Surgical System accesses the body through a single incision while the other da Vinci Surgical Systems access the body through multiple incisions.
-We are early in the launch of our da Vinci SP Surgical System, and we have an installed base of 75 da Vinci SP Surgical Systems as of March 31, 2021.
-Our plans for the rollout of the da Vinci SP Surgical System include putting systems in the hands of experienced da Vinci users first while we optimize training pathways and our supply chain.
-We received U.S. Food and Drug Administration ("FDA") clearances for the da Vinci SP Surgical System for urological and certain transoral procedures.
+We are still in a measured launch of our da Vinci SP Surgical System, and we have an installed base of 89 da Vinci SP Surgical Systems as of September 30, 2021.
+Our plans for the rollout of the da Vinci SP Surgical System include putting systems in the hands of experienced da Vinci SP Surgical System for urological and certain transoral procedures.
+We also received U.S. Food and Drug Administration ("FDA") clearances for the da Vinci SP Surgical System for urological and certain transoral procedures.
 We also received clearance in South Korea where the da Vinci SP Surgical System may be used for a broad set of procedures.
 We plan to seek FDA clearances for additional indications for da Vinci SP over time.
+We also plan to seek clearances in other OUS markets over time.
 The success of the da Vinci SP Surgical System is dependent on positive experiences and improved clinical outcomes for the procedures for which it has been cleared as well as securing additional clinical clearances.
 All da Vinci systems include a surgeon's console (or consoles), imaging electronics, a patient-side cart, and computational hardware and software.